 You Have Outlived Your Usefulness: He does this to Kerrigan by leaving her on Tarsonis.
 It didn't work out like he thought.
 It may also revenge for both her questioning his actions and over the fact that she is the Ghost who killed his father.

 You Killed My Father: His original motive for rebelling against the Confederacy before his desire for power consumed him.
 It's also one of the reasons he abandoned Kerrigan to the Zerg on Tarsonis.
-She was the Ghost that killed and decapitated his father.
+She was the Ghost that killed and decapitated his father, his mother, and his little sister.

 Edmund Duke was the Confederacy's greatest general, and the leader of Alpha Squadron, their greatest force.
 He starts off as a fairly generic villain, opposing Raynor and insulting backwater worlds, until Mengsk and Raynor save his life from the Zerg and demand his loyalty in return.
 His knowledge of the inner workings of the Confederacy prove key to Mengsk's victory, but surprisingly, Duke proves completely loyal to him, enough so that when Raynor rebels when Mengsk's evil intentions become clear, Duke stays with Mengsk.Ultimately, Kerrigan convinced Mengsk (and Duke, though not seen) and Fenix to assist her, and while they honored their part of the bargain, Kerrigan did not, and murdered Duke to cripple Mengsk's military.